pottedmeat7/OpenVR-WalkInPlace/Readme.md

 # Current Games that Work Best with OpenVR-WalkInPlace

+- Fallout VR
 - Arizona Sunshine
+- DOOM VFR (with Keyboard (WASD))
 - Onward
+- VR Dungeon Knight
 - Gorn
 - Vanishing Realms
-- VR Dungeon Knight
-- Fallout VR...?

-Other games may not have touchpad movement options however this driver will also activate teleport.
+Other games may not have touchpad movement options however this driver will also activate teleport if youd like.

 # Features

-- Change HMD Step Thresholds
+- Change Step Thresholds for Walk / Jog / Run in Place
-- Change Vive Controller Swinging Thresholds
+- Possible configuration for "Arm Swinging" Locomotion
+- Change speed of movement applied in game
 - Profiles for different games

 # Upcoming

+- Tracker support (for feet)
+- Options for emulating other input methods
+- Jumping support
 - Fixes for teleport games
-- Options for emulating other input methods
-- Tracker support (for feet)

 # Notes: